 Time for a Test!
-Two-Stage Tests enhance learning and bring laughter in classes of any size... and at STLHE?
+Two-Stage Tests Enhance Learning and Bring Laughter in Classes of Any Size

-Dr. Catherine Rawn, Professor of Teaching, Psychology Department University of British Columbia, Vancouver, Canada @cdrawn http://blogs.ubc.ca/catherinerawn/
+Dr. Catherine Rawn, Professor of Teaching, Psychology Department University of British Columbia, Vancouver, Canada @cdrawn http://blogs.ubc.ca/catherinerawn Handout and Slides will be available in blog section later today!
+Southwest Florida Symposium on Teaching and Learning Thursday 30 January 2020